RozbehSharahi/ezpublish-kernel-rest-functional-tests/README.md

  Kernel - REST Bundle*.

 This will basically
-1) Create a build of eZ Platform by the version specified in `bin/setup.sh`
+1) Create a build of eZ Platform with a specific version
 2) Start the docker containers for testing
 3) Run the functional tests with your current work on ezpublish-kernel